gustavodiasag/SimPLer/README.md

 Implementation of an interpreter for the SimPL and Core OCaml programming languages as the final exercise from the book [OCaml Programming: Correct + Efficient + Beautiful](https://cs3110.github.io/textbook/ocaml_programming.pdf).

-Although these toy languages are just basic calculators in some way (given that only expressions are supported), a whole lot of ideas present in [lambda calculus theory](https://plato.stanford.edu/entries/lambda-calculus/) are provided by them, such as substitution and partial application.
+Although these toy languages are just basic calculators in some way (given that only expressions are supported), a whole lot of ideas present in [lambda calculus theory](https://plato.stanford.edu/entries/lambda-calculus/) are provided by them, such as partial substitution and partial application.
 Besides that, the languages are defined with syntactic and semantic rules very similar to those of OCaml, with features such as tuples, pattern matching and lack of mutability/side effects.

+Important excerpts from the book regarding the theoretical and mathematical aspects of the project are separately described in a [notes section](NOTES.md).

 # Specifications